 “The beauty of joining BAM was that it was effectively a blank canvas when I got there,” comments Marco.
 “We were a 600 person firm at our peak, but out of our entire investment committee, I was the only individual who had worked in traditional venture capital or growth equity.
 So naturally, I was tasked with building out this business from the ground up.
 I deeply valued the whitespace and thrived on the responsibility– it fueled my drive.”

 In speaking with entrepreneurs, Marco seems to embody one in many respects.
-He built BAM’s venture capital business from zero– often competing against firms with 10x the capital, 10x the people and 10x the experience.
-Early wins helped him gain significant decision-making latitude, enabling Marco to scale his team in San Francisco and New York, and raise his first separately managed fund vehicle at the age of 30.
+He built Balyasny’s venture capital business from zero– often competing against established firms that possessed clear advantages on paper including 10x the capital, 10x the people, and 10x the firm experience and massive public awareness.
+Early wins helped him gain significant decision-making latitude, enabling Marco to scale his team in San Francisco and New York, and ultimately raise his first separately managed fund vehicle at the age of 30.

-At BAM, Marco built the firm’s venture theses surrounding software-driven systems, marketplaces, financial technology, healthcare and consumer subscriptions, a focus that led him to uncover 10 core investments in emerging industry leaders such as Coinbase (valued at about $8B, Marco led the investment in the Series D), Peloton (Marco led BAM’s investment in the Series E and F rounds), Tencent Music, and a number of other notable early stage deals.
+At BAM, Marco built the firm’s venture theses surrounding software-driven systems, marketplaces, financial technology, healthcare and consumer subscriptions, a focus that led him to uncover 10 core investments in emerging industry leaders such as Coinbase (valued at about $8B, Marco led the investment in the Series D), Peloton (Marco led BAM’s investment in multiple private financings), Bright Machines, Tencent Music, Zola, and a number of other notable early-stage deals.

 “I thrived on the creativity, and flexibility to invest across sectors,” comments Marco.
 “I am most proud of the culture we built, the team we scaled, the returns to our partners, and the entrepreneurs that bet on me, as much as I bet on them.
 But ultimately, I realized the benefits of having a true partnership and felt unfulfilled at a large asset manager.
 What I craved was a business focused on growing great companies and creating long, loyal relationships with partners who pushed my thinking.
 I also came to deeply value the sense of partnership and impact that defined the Series A and early stage.
 I needed more of that and knew what I was missing.
 I quickly set out to achieve it.”